 It’s crucial to organize your promotions in an orderly way.
 Don’t just send direct pitches without any semblance of design, branding, or credulity.

 It’s vital that you actually offer real value with your promotions.
 These could be sprinkled into weekly newsletters, or they could come as individual e-mails on their own.
-Truthfully volume and placement don’t matter all that much, so long as you stay consistent.

 Your readers should recognize when they’re getting pitches and when to expect them.
 You know you’ve done a good job when most readers don’t even notice promotions because they either blend so well, or they’re so targeted that readers actually want to check out the products.